umd-lib/archelon/README.md

     ```

 ### STOMP Listener

-Most communication between Archelon and Plastron occurs using the
-[STOMP messaging protocol][stomp], facilitated by an ActiveMQ instance running
-as part of the umd-fcrepo-docker stack.

 The "STOMP listener" application connects Archelon to ActiveMQ, and is required
 for performing exports and imports.
 The STOMP listener application is configured